hirrolot/mazeppa/README.md

 # Mazeppa
 [![CI](https://github.com/hirrolot/mazeppa/workflows/OCaml%20CI/badge.svg)](https://github.com/hirrolot/mazeppa/actions)

 Supercompilation [^turchin-concept] is a deep program transformation technique that symbolically evaluates a given program, with run-time values as unknowns.
-In doing so, it discovers execution patterns of the original program and synthesizes them into standalone functions; the result is a more efficient residual program.
-In terms of transformational power, supercompilation subsumes both deforestation [^deforestation] and partial evaluation [^partial-evaluation], and even exhibits certain capabilities of theorem proving.
+In doing so, it discovers execution patterns of the program and synthesizes them into standalone functions; the result is a more efficient residual program.
+In terms of transformational power, supercompilation subsumes both deforestation [^deforestation] and partial evaluation [^partial-evaluation], and even exhibits certain capabilities of automated theorem proving.

 _Mazeppa_ is a modern supercompiler intended to be a compilation target for call-by-value functional languages.
 Having prior supercompilers diligently compared and revised, Mazeppa
   - Provides the full set of primitive data types for efficient computation.